lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCalSys/ATMonochromator-Fault.rst

 3. Check the Monochromator Labview application.
 Even if you see all LEDs green there may still be a problem.

    a.
-If :guilabel:`TCP Connected` shows an error you will need assistance (See :ref:`ATMonochromator-Fault-Contingency`).
+If :guilabel:`TCP Connected` shows an error you will need assistance (see :ref:`ATMonochromator-Fault-Contingency`).

    b.
 If there is a problem with the **controller**, like the system is indicating that it's busy, that means it's stuck
       (:guilabel:`IsBusy` light will be on).